doki-theme/doki-theme-jetbrains/README.md

 ![Notification Opacity](./assets/readmeAssets/notification_opacity.gif)

 **Frameless Mode** is a feature only available on MacOS, and gives your IDE the frameless look and feel.
+Note: Since 2022.2 JetBrains platforms natively support this feature.
+So this implementation will collide with the native one.

 ![Frameless mode](./assets/readmeAssets/frameless.png)